 Tax invoices are sales documents every VAT-registered taxpayer must legally issue for any taxable sale.
-Failure to issue tax invoices is non-compliance with the tax requirements and may result in fines, penalties, interest, prosecution in a Court of Law, and possible jail time.
+Failure to issue tax invoices is non-compliance with the tax requirements and may cause fines, penalties, interest, prosecution in a court of law, and jail time.

 a.
 Affiliate Disclosure: These are affiliate links from which we receive a commission at no cost.
 Read full Affiliate marketing disclosure HERE.